rackerlabs/technical-blog/_posts/2014-11-17-deploying-rackspace-private-cloud-v9-with-ansible.md

    * Infrastructure Node (Control Plane)
    * Logging Node
    * Compute Node
-   * Storage Node *(optional and only needed if your going to try out Cinder block storage)*
+   * Storage Node *(optional, and only needed if you're going to try out Cinder block storage)*

 Personally, I have found a few creative ways of doing this locally on my workstation.
 For this article, we use the 100% Open Source approach by using **VirtualBox**, **Vagrant** and of course **Ansible**.